-Remember that change takes time.
-You will need to continuously practice specific tasks in everyday life to improve your skills and rewire your brain.
+Remember, change takes time.
+Keep practicing tasks every day to get better and help your brain make new connections.
 As the saying goes…use it or lose it!

 A good comparison would be this example: